abdelalimah/xml-parsers/README.md

 # xmlparsers

-This repo is for learning puposes
+This repo is for training puposes